justinjm/vertex-pipelines-ci-cd-intro/README.md

     ```sh
     git clone https://github.com/justinjm/vertex-pipelines-ci-cd-intro.git
     ```
 **Optional** You can also work from the Cloud Shell and click the button below to clone and open this repository in your own Cloud Shell instance:

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/justinjm/vertex-pipelines-ci-cd-intro.git)

+3.a Complete workbench notebook instance setup by installing dependencies and restarting kernel

+See notebook `00_setup.ipynb`

 ### Create Cloud Storage Bucket